 Purpose of the new development:

-The purpose of developing new messages is to fulfil the lack of corresponding ISO 20022 message for system notice management.
-Currently, the need to get the notification of system cannot be satisfied because there is no corresponding ISO 20022 message to inform participants of any system change which also prohibits the implementation of ISO 20022 in the payment and settlement field.
+Currently, there are no relevant ISO 20022 messages that could perform the task of CCP settlement notification.
+Developing the new message helps to fill the existing gap and enhances the implementation of ISO 20022 in a wide range of sectors, especially payment and settlement.
 Thus, CIPS decides to pursue standardized and transparent messages to better manage the system.

 Generic benefits to the industry are highlighted as follows: